-Workers Compensation: is recommended that if your business has employees, subcontractors or independent contractors, you take the proper steps to protect yourself, as well as your employees, subcontractors or independent contractors.
-Policies provides the payment of four types of benefits:
+Workers Compensation: is recommended that if your business has employees, subcontractors, or independent contractors, you take the proper steps to protect yourself, as well as your employees, subcontractors, or independent contractors.
+Policies provide the payment of four types of benefits:

 - Medical benefits